This chapter describes the Oracle Fusion Middleware features that are important in high availability topologies. It contains the following topics:

 For production environments that require increased application performance, throughput, or high availability, you can configure two or more Managed Servers to operate as a cluster.
 A cluster is a collection of multiple WebLogic Server server instances running simultaneously and working together to provide increased scalability and reliability.
 In a cluster, most resources and services are deployed identically to each Managed Server (as opposed to a single Managed Server), enabling failover and load balancing.
-A single domain can contain multiple WebLogic Server clusters, as well as multiple Managed Servers that are not configured as clusters.
+A single domain can contain multiple WebLogic Server clusters and multiple Managed Servers that are not configured as clusters.
 The key difference between clustered and non-clustered Managed Servers is support for failover and load balancing.
 These features are available only in a cluster of Managed Servers.

 See Also:Understanding WebLogic Server Clustering" in Oracle Fusion Middleware Using Clusters for Oracle WebLogic Server

-Node Manager is a Java utility that runs as separate process from Oracle WebLogic Server and allows you to perform common operations for a Managed Server, regardless of its location with respect to its Administration Server.
+Node Manager is a Java utility that runs as separate process from WebLogic Server and enables you to perform common operations for a Managed Server, regardless of its location with respect to its Administration Server.
 While use of Node Manager is optional, it provides valuable benefits if your WebLogic Server environment hosts applications with high-availability requirements.

-If you run Node Manager on a machine that hosts Managed Servers, you can start and stop the Managed Servers remotely using the Administration Console or the command line.
+If you run Node Manager on a system that hosts Managed Servers, you can start and stop the Managed Servers remotely using the Administration Console or the command line.
 Node Manager can also automatically restart a Managed Server after an unexpected failure.

 A system component domain contains one or more system components, such as Oracle Web Cache, Oracle HTTP Server, or Oracle Internet Directory.
-The system components in a system component domain must reside on the same machine.
+The system components in a system component domain must reside on the same system.
 A system component domain directory contains files that can be updated, such as configuration files, log files, and temporary files.

-A system component domain is a peer of a Oracle WebLogic Server domain.
+A system component domain is a peer of a WebLogic Server domain.
 Both contain specific configurations outside of their Oracle homes.